jam-do/jam-site/src/md/whitepaper.md

 We want to introduce the concept of joint ownership of the platform, where each participant can also be a co-owner-shareholder (a beneficiary of the overall popularity), in proportion to his contribution.

-## Project needs and initial fundraising goals
+## Project Needs and Initial Fundraising Goals

 At the moment, we need funds for the first stage of releasing platform elements (Public MVP: compilation of code and documentation, public launch of JAM Cloud, start of a marketing campaign and DevRel activities), payment for infrastructure (AWS), development of DAO contracts, additional research and experiments in the field of integration Web3 technologies.